 Host Management and Monitoring Using Web Console

-Web Console is an interactive web interface that you can use to perform actions and monitor Rocky Linux hosts.
+Web Console is an interactive web interface that you can use to perform actions and monitor Enterprise Linux hosts.
 You can enable a remote-execution feature to integrate orcharhino with Web Console.
 When you install Web Console on a host that you manage with orcharhino, you can view the Web Console dashboards of that host from within the orcharhino management UI.
 You can also use the features that are integrated with Web Console, for example, Lorax Composer.

 By default, Web Console integration is disabled in orcharhino.
 If you want to access Web Console features for your hosts from within orcharhino, you must first enable Web Console integration on orcharhino Server.